ouvroir/icofom2021/src/publications/icofom2021-leon-perelson-bellinha.md

 ---
 title: "Decolonizing a Colonizer’s Tool"
-authors: [{name:"Leon Perelson Bellinha", institution:"Federal University of the State of Rio de Janeiro – Rio de Janeiro, Brazil"}]
+authors: [{name: "Leon Perelson Bellinha", institution: "Federal University of the State of Rio de Janeiro – Rio de Janeiro, Brazil"}]
 ---

 In order to discuss the decolonization of museology, we must understand